-The authors would like to thank the anonymous reviewers for their valuable comments on the previous draft of this work.
-They would also like to thank T. Laidig and K. Wampler of MicroUnity Systems Engineering, Inc. for many illuminating discussions and patient readings of early drafts during 1997.
-They would like to thank J. Rey of Cadence who has also been generous with his time, and L. Camilletti and D. Boning for enlightening discussions.
-They would like to thank H. Wang for his assistance with the Raphael simulations; N. Gupta for help with implementing the user interface; and T. Zhang and Chris Helvig for their help with proofreading.
-Finally, they would like to acknowledge software donation from Artwork Conversions, Inc., and AVANT!
-Corporation.
+We thank the anonymous reviewers for their valuable comments on the previous draft of this work.
+We thank Tom Laidig and Kurt Wampler of MicroUnity Systems Engineering, Inc. for many illuminating discussions and patient readings of early drafts during 1997.
+Juan Rey of Cadence has also been generous with his time.
+We thank Larry Camilletti and Duane Boning for enlightening discussions.
+We appreciate the help of Huijuan Wang with the Raphael simulations, we thank Nayantara Gupta for help with implementing the user interface, and we thank Tongtong Zhang and Chris Helvig for their help with proofreading.
+We gratefully acknowledge a software donation from Artwork Conversions, Inc.